mrbuckwheet/Kometa-Config/README.md

 ![logo](https://github.com/mrbuckwheet/Kometa-Config/assets/124317277/5323ca07-03fd-479a-b93d-681172b96290)
 # ~~Plex-Meta-Manager-Config~~ Kometa Config
-Extract ENTIRE repository directory of either the "Main" or "Minimalist" foldr (only choose 1) into your ~~Plex Meta Manager~~ Kometa Config folder.
-All Folders and Files are needed for the config to work. (fonts, icons and additiona .yml files are needed for the main config to work)
+Extract ENTIRE repository directory.
+Place all contents of either the "Main" or "Minimalist" folder (only choose 1) into your ~~Plex Meta Manager~~ Kometa Config folder.
+The inside of your Kometa config folder should match what is inside the Main/Minimalist folder.
+All Folders and Files inside the Main/Minimalist folders are needed for either config to work. (fonts, icons and additiona .yml files, etc)
-If you have not updated your image from Plex Meta Manager to Kometa yet (I recommend you do) you can use the PMM version of this config [_HERE_](https://github.com/mrbuckwheet/Kometa-Config/releases/tag/PMM-Version)
+If you have not updated your image from Plex Meta Manager to Kometa yet (I recommend you do) you can still use the PMM version of this config [_HERE_](https://github.com/mrbuckwheet/Kometa-Config/releases/tag/PMM-Version)

 NEW MINIMALIST LOOK (based off of jmxd https://github.com/jmxd/Kometa):
 ![minimalist1](https://github.com/user-attachments/assets/754245a9-55b8-45d1-9e9b-9aba05479519)